-- The course is accompanied by an exercise workbook including useful links. - On completion of all six modules, the exercises, and the feedback form, you will be able to download your certificate of completion.
+- The course is accompanied by an exercise workbook including useful links. - On completion of five modules (including a quiz), the exercises and the feedback form, you will be able to download your certificate of completion. - For those who are completing the Plus course, you will receive a bonus sixth module Form 3. the BIA Audit Tool.